dsurujon/vf_wgs/README.md

 | CP000020   |  2123037   | 	VF_RS09800 porin  |  chiP ←	chitoporin ChiP |
 | CP000021   |  1181399-415  | 	hdfR / VF_RS18695 (missing N term)  |  hdfR → / → VF_A1047	DNA‑binding transcriptional regulator/magnesium transporter MgtE  |
 | CP000021   |  1313731  | VF_RS19280 	Ig-like domain-containing protein |  rtxA2 ←	RTX (repeats in toxin) calcium‑binding cytotoxin RtxA2 |
+These loci also had additional mutations that were common across all samples.

+#### VF_RS04475
+Annotated CDS on the RefSeq assembly is frameshifted and has internal stops.
+There is a 1bp deletion at 940,694 that is present in 1561, 1563 and 1563A (3/4 strains with the noted phenotype).

+#### tRNA-Arg intergenic region
+This region on the reference genome is very repetitive, with multiple copies of the tRNA gene in tandem.
+There are mutations and new junctions around VF_T0020 - VF_T0025 across all samples.
+This might just be a challenging region to sequence with Illumina due to the repeats.

+#### chiP
 Of the above mutations/loci, the chiP porin mutations seem to have something interesting going on.
-There's 2 genotypes, one with many mutations (genotype 1), and another with a single C->T mutation (genotype 2).
+There's 2 genotypes, one with many mutations (including V344V @ 2123019, T338T), and another with a single C->T mutation (L306L @ 2123133).
+All mutations are at the C term end of the chiP CDS.

 ChiP is an outer membrane porin that is involved in the transport of chito-oligosaccharides.

+#### hdfR / VF_RS18695
+Intergenic mutation.
+All samples have missing coverage around the start of the transporter gene (VF_RS18695).
+On the RefSeq assembly, the annotation for the transporter has a missing N terminal end.
+The part that is missing from the sequenced strains correspond to an additional gap near the N terminal end of the CDS.
+All samples have 3-8 mutations near the missing region (intergenic), the mutations are consistent across samples.

+#### rtxA2
+All samples have a couple of consistent rtxA2 mutations.